ertanoe/wordpress-plugin/README.md

 If a user is not in your contact, lead, or customer list in weclapp then then the participant will be added to your contacts (contact type can be set in the Plugin Settings under "Create new persons as").

 Participants trying to register repeatedly will be informed about their already existing participation.
+Such messages can be configured under the plugin settings.

 Here is a sample how the usage of the plugin looks like: https://www.weclapp.com/de/webinare/